Investing in trees is a truly unique experience!

-Currently, the international lumber market is growing, and investing in trees can yield high profits more quickly than ever before.
-This shortening of the investment period is mainly due to the introduction of new tree species and better growing conditions.
+Currently, the international timber/lumber market is growing, and investing in trees can yield high profits more quickly than ever before.
+This shortening of the investment period is mainly due to the introduction of new tree species and better-growing conditions.
 Now, with Smart Forest, the costs of a plantation for an investor have also decreased.

 When plotted against top securities, investment in timber performs better in the long run making it a smart investment choice.
-Timber also can perform better than US Bonds, Global Equities, Equities of Emerging Markets (especially during the crisis time), as shown below.
+Timber also can perform better than US Bonds, Global Equities, and Equities of Emerging Markets (especially during crisis times), as shown below.
 Not only are trees a stable investment, but they are a hard asset, and investment profit grows as the trees grow.

 Please keep in mind that all trees grow differently depending on their species and climate.
 At Smart Forest, we focus on fast-growing species that thrive in mild climates.
 More specific information about the expected return on investment, pricing, and individual tree characteristics can be found under the trees portion of our website.